 All contractors are required to haul away their own debris.
 Debris may include, but is not limited to, tree limbs and yard clippings, re-modeling debris, glass windows or doors and broken appliances installed by someone other than the homeowner.
 Placing these items at curbside for collection by your City Solid Waste collector is prohibited.
 Homeowner’s not in compliance may receive citations from the City of Franklin Codes Enforcement Officers.

-If the homeowner does the re-modeling job, cleans out the garage, or replaces landscaping, there are four options:
+If the homeowner does the re-modeling job, cleans out the garage, or replaces landscaping, there are two options:

 When and how should I place my rollout can and debris for curbside service?